 - 4 ounces goat cheese

 - Add potatoes, water, and half the salt to the Instant Pot.

 - Seal the lid and turn the steam valve to the sealing position.

 - Set Instant Pot to pressure cook/manual, high pressure.
 Set the cook time for 10 minutes.

-- The Instant Pot will take about 8 minutes to come to pressure, and then will start counting down the cook time.As soon as it beeps to let you know the cook time has finished, carefully quick release the pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy– the vent will shoot some liquids out with the steam.
+- The Instant Pot will take about 8 minutes to come to pressure, and then will start counting down the cook time.As soon as it beeps to let you know the cook time has finished, carefully quick release the pressure by using the handle of a long spoon (I use a wooden spoon) to turn the steam valve to venting.Tip: Quick release can be messy– the vent will let loose some liquids with the steam.
 Lay a kitchen towel over the top to keep your kitchen clean.